 Around noon, when the bell for lunch would ring, my peers and I would jump the fence back to school for the day’s meal.

-Fast forward to nearly three years from those days though, and my goal wasn’t to get out anymore, but to get back in, as I found myself at Marshall in the dean’s office pleading with Mr. Cook give me a second chance back into the school.
+But fast forward to nearly three years from that first, disoriented semester in the high school landscape, and my goal wasn’t to get out anymore, but to get back in; at sixteen years old, I sat in the dean’s office at Marshall pleading with Mr. Cook to give me a second chance back into the school.

 The clock was ticking, and I could finally appreciate the fact of it, but the question between me and Mr. Cook in his office was clear: